fabmaccallini/Data-Products/README.md

 The histogram of the sample means in the main panel is reactive to changes in the distribution type, sample size, and number of simulations.
 By activating/deactivating the check-box a normal probability density function can be added/removed to/from the histogram.
 In the side panel we check the *68-95-97.3 rule* for normality, that is to say the intervals of 1, 2, 3 standard deviations away from the mean should cover approximately 68%, 95%, 97.3% of the samples.

+The application can be tried at https://fabmaccallini.shinyapps.io/PlayCLT/.
-The UI.R and server.R can be founf in the GitHub repository: https://github.com/fabmaccallini/Data-Products.
+The UI.R and server.R can be found in the GitHub repository: https://github.com/fabmaccallini/Data-Products.

 Thank you.